victor060/victor060/README.md

 <p align="center">Entering the program, but already ❤️ the area.

-From backend development using Python to frontend development using HTML, CSS and JS, I am passionate about discovering new technologies and using them to create solutions for the most varied problems.
+From backend development using Python/Java to frontend development using HTML, CSS and JS, I am passionate about discovering new technologies and using them to create solutions for the most varied problems.
 Today, I'm a beginner developer eager to learn more and more!</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=victor060&theme=radical&mode=weekly" />